stevleibelt/incubator/component/php/message_broker/README.md

 # Message Broker

-This repository is comparing different message brokers and libraries for the following usecase.
+This repository is comparing different message brokers and libraries for the following requirements.

+# Requirements

 * disaster save (no single point of failure)
 * multiple creator and multiple consumer